-Please take care of yourselves, take no risks and do listen carefully to new updates.
+Please take care of yourselves, take no risks and do listen carefully to any new updates from the Government.

-We look forward to the day we can once again open our MASE doors to you all.
+We look forward to the day we can again open our MASE doors to you all.

 Keep checking this website for further information.

 Until then please go steady and stay safe.

 The Mase Group Queens Award Video – Click to view

 Daphne and Richard are two Founder Trustees of the MASE.
 They have have both cared for, and lost a loved one to Alzheimer’s.
 There are three other Trustees of the MASE: David Godden.
 Dave Degg and Michael Creek, who all bring a wealth of experience and a knowledge of the illness to the Groups.
 All Trustees are eager for people with dementia, and in particular their Carers, be given the opportunity of a much needed support service and hope the MASE will encourage people to openly discuss dementia and help to dismiss the myth of it being a taboo subject.

 Once a month, in Haughton, Rugeley, Cannock, Hednesford and Stafford a MASE Group takes place.
 The locations have reasonable access by public transport and are in safe locations close to each town.
 The premises have wheelchair access, accessible toilets, car parking and catering facilities.
 Every effort is made to make the MASE user-friendly by using suitable visual and audio equipment.